zeeshaanpasha08-coder/Rest-api-with-flask/README.md

-# Rest-api-with-flask
+# Flask User Management API
-A simple Flask REST API for managing users with CRUD operations (GET, POST, PUT, DELETE).
-Data is stored in memory using a dictionary.
-Includes endpoints to add, view, update, and delete users.
-Built using Python and Flask.
-Easily testable using Postman
+Simple REST API using Flask with CRUD (GET, POST, PUT, DELETE) operations for user management.
+Data stored in memory.
+Test using Postman or Curl.